GRAND VALLEY AUDUBON SOCIETY

 Picture

-Cary Atwood has been a long-time GVAS board member and is now in her 6th year as board president.
+Cary Atwood has been a long-time GVAS board member and served 6 years as board president.
 In her working life, she was a ranger-naturalist in several western national parks and an elementary teacher for 20+ years.
 Retirement has allowed her to continue to pursue and share her enthusiasm for birds and the natural world.
 She enjoys many outdoor pursuits including cycling, hiking, backpacking, paddleboarding and travels near and far.

 Picture